prathameshtajane/Debian-System-Monitoring-Utility/README.md

 ## Authors
 <a href=“linkedin.com/in/prathamesh-tajane”>Prathamesh Tajane </a>
-See also the list of <a href=“https://github.com/prathameshtajane/Debian-System-Monitoring-Utility/graphs/contributors”>contributors</a> who participated in this project.
+See also the list of <a href=“ ://github.com/prathameshtajane/Debian-System-Monitoring-Utility/graphs/contributors”>contributors</a> who participated in this project.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details